Jeff Wilson (sportsman)

 Jeffrey William Wilson (born 24 October 1973) is a New Zealand sportsman who has represented his country in both rugby union and cricket – a so-called "Double All Black", an increasingly rare achievement in the professional era.
 He is also a basketballer, and won national secondary school titles in track and field.
-With 44 tries in 60 tests, Wilson is ranked thirteenth on the list of highest test try scorers in rugby.
+With 44 tries in 60 tests, Wilson is ranked sixteenth on the list of highest test try scorers in rugby.
 Wilson is married to Adine Wilson (née Harper), former captain of the New Zealand national netball team.

 Rugby career

 Early career

 Wilson was born at Invercargill in 1973 and attended Cargill High School, where in one rugby game against James Hargest College he scored nine tries and a total of 66 points in a game with a final score of 102–6.
-At the time tries were only worth 4 points He played for the national secondary schools side against Australia in 1992.
+At the time tries were only worth 4 points He played for the national secondary schools team against Australia in 1992.